bdwyertech/win-auth-proxy/README.md

 A simple Windows Authentication proxy.
 This application injects the current session's Kerberos token in the communication between a client software and a corporate proxy.
 The client software is unable to perform the Negotiate authentication exchanges and the corporate proxy only accepts authenticated users.
 Usually, the corporate proxy accepts NTLM and Negotiate as authentication protocols.

-## Which is the use case, exactly ?
+## Which is the use case, exactly?

 Many package managers and source control managers are not able to perform a Negotiate exchange to authenticate the communication.
 This means that npm, git, docker, bower and so on will be unable to pass through a corporate proxy.